muanderson/Handwritten-digit-and-letter-recogniser/README.md

 # Handwritten digit and letter recogniser

-This is an extension of a previous project [Handwritten digit recogniser]([https://huggingface.co/spaces/muanderson/Digit_prediction](https://github.com/muanderson/Handwritten-digit-recogniser).
-This work has been extended by instead training a new model (deeper CNN architecture) on EMNIST data, and updating the input to take multiple digits and letters, returning both predictions and grad-CAM visualisations in real time.
+This is an extension of a previous project **[Handwritten digit recogniser](https://github.com/muanderson/Handwritten-digit-recogniser])**.
+This work has been extended by instead training a new model (deeper CNN architecture) on **[EMNIST dataset](https://www.kaggle.com/datasets/crawford/emnist])**, and updating the input to take multiple digits and letters, returning both predictions and grad-CAM visualisations in real time.

 ---